PHILADELPHIA REFLECTIONS

 The former estate of John and Lydia Morris is run as a public arboretum, one of the finest in North America. {bottom quote}

-Morris is the commonest Philadelphia name in the Social Register, derived largely from two Colonial families.
+Morris is the commonest Philadelphia name in the Social Register, derived largely from two unrelated Colonial families.
 In addition to their city mansions, both families had country estates.
 The country estate once belonging to the Revolutionary banker Robert Morris was Lemon Hill, just next to the Art Museum, where Fairmount Park begins.
 But way up at the far end of the Park, beyond Chestnut Hill, was Compton, the summer house of John and his sister Lydia Morris.
 This Morris family had made a fortune in iron and steel manufacture and were firmly Quaker.
-Both John Morris and his sister were interested in botany, and had evidently decided to leave Compton to the Philadelphia Museum of Art as a public arboretum.
+Both John Morris and his sister were interested in botany and had evidently decided to leave Compton to the Philadelphia Museum of Art as a public arboretum.
 John died first, leaving final decisions to Lydia.
 As the story is now related, Lydia had a heated discussion with Fiske Kimball, at the end of which the Art Museum deal was off.
 She turned to her neighbor Thomas Sovereign Gates for advice, and the arboretum is now spoken of as the Morris Arboretum of the University of Pennsylvania.
 It is also the official arboretum of the State of Pennsylvania.
 To be precise, the Morris Arboretum is a free-standing trust administered by the University, with the effect that five trustees provide legal assurance that the property will be managed in a way the Morrises would have wished.
 In Quaker parlance, Lydia possessed "steely meekness."

-A public arboretum is sort of an outdoor museum of trees, bushes and flowers, with an indirect consequence that many museum visitors take home ideas for their own gardens.
-Local commercial nurseries tend to learn here what is popular and what grows well in the region, so there emerges an informal collective vision of what is fashionable, salable, and growable, with the many gardeners in the region interacting in a huge botanical conversation.
+A public arboretum is sort of an outdoor museum of trees, bushes, and flowers, with an indirect consequence that many museum visitors take home ideas for their own gardens.
+Local commercial nurseries tend to learn here what is popular and what grows well in the region, so there emerges an informal collective vision of what is fashionable, scalable, and growable, with the many gardeners in the region interacting in a huge botanical conversation.
 The Morris Arboretum and two or three others like it go a step further.
 There are two regions of the world, Anatolia and China-Korea-Japan, with much the same latitude and climate as the East Coast of America.
 Expeditions have gone back and forth between these regions for a century, transporting novel and particularly hardy or disease-resistant specimens.
 An especially useful feature is that Japan and parts of Korea were never covered with glaciers, hence have many species found nowhere else in the temperate zone.
 Hybrids are developed among similar species found on different continents, and variants are found which particularly attract or repel the insects characteristic of each region.
-The Morris Arboretum is thus at the center of a world-wide mixture of horticulture and stylish outdoor fashion, affecting millions of home gardeners who may never have heard of the place.
+The Morris Arboretum is thus at the center of a worldwide mixture of horticulture and stylish outdoor fashion, affecting millions of home gardeners who may never have heard of the place.

 Please Touch